 Figure 3: Awareness-raising methods used by DPAs

 The data shows that the print media and social media are the two most common methods of disseminating information on data protection by the interviewees/respondents, and that DPAs also put a high emphasis on either attending or hosting events.
 The ‘events’ category included references to conferences, seminars, workshops, information days and press conferences.
 In the context of social media, LinkedIn and Twitter were referenced as well as YouTube.
-One DPA mentioned operating its own YouTube channel while another referred to engaging a popular and relevant compliance focused YouTuber to share DPA information.
+One DPA mentioned operating its own YouTube channel while another referred to engaging with popular and relevant compliance focused influencers to share DPA information.

 It might also be noted that ‘video’ and ‘newsletter’ refer to the form the shared information takes, as opposed to the dissemination tool.
 A video for example, could be shared on social media and/or embedded in the DPA website.
 From the information provided, it appears that at least some newsletters are disseminated by way of a (free) subscription email service.
 Furthermore, mention of the DPA website under the ‘Other’ category was relatively common as a way to raise awareness on data protection.
 The importance of an accessible DPA website where SMEs can intuitively find relevant resources was clearly understood by some DPAs who referred to a website redesign (e.g. a specific section on the homepage targeting ‘organisations’).
 Both these comments perhaps suggest that there is a need to for greater clarity between the format and layout of the educational resources available for SMEs and dissemination and awareness activities about these resources.